wangchengww/Tillandsia-compgenomics/6. DnDs_signature_of_selection/README.md

     done

 Important: I modified the phylip files slightly, because codeML doesn't accept "!" in the alignments.
 MACSE introduces these whenever there is a change in frameshift.
 In other words, when an entire codon is deleted, this will be shown as "---" but when there is a gap < 3, it will show as "!!A" or something of the like.
 I replaced all "!" by "-" so that codeML wouldn't throw errors.

+The dN/dS results were then analyzed with `Assessment_dnds_values.R`.